s0lari/Decoy-sploit/README.md

 "\\\DEMO.LAB\SYSVOL\demo.lab\Policies\{31B2F340-016D-11D2-945F-00C04FB984F9}\MACHINE\Preferences\Groups\Groups.xml"

+If you're forced into a situation where you cannot get rid of your GPPassword file, you could always generate a lot of them with random similar looking permutations of the password that you have in your environment, then trigger off these if possible to your SOC.
+Perhaps even have them genuinely authenticate into a honeypot/honey network so they spend some time there instead of in your prod environment.

 **Disclaimer - test this in your test environment, if it breaks anything in your prod, then that is your responsibility.**